 But you’ve got to have a plan right?
 Because without a plan – an approach backed by some measure of logic or reasoning, you’re just flailing around in the dark.

 The absence of a plan usually is the result of one of two misconceptions.

 If we don’t talk about ourselves how will the client/prospect/candidate know anything about us?

 They might know nothing about you.
 This may be their first time on your website.
 This may be the first time they’ve ever heard of you.

 So first impressions count.

-Would you rather your brand new prospect be dazzled by how helpful your content is in addressing their needs, or by how many pies Jenkins in accounts managed to stuff down his throat?
+Would you rather your brand new prospect be dazzled by how helpful your content is in addressing their needs, or by how many pies Jenkins in accounts managed to chow down?

-Don't get me wrong - we all love a bit of corporate social responsibility and if said pie stuffing was for charity then fairs do's.
-But it can't be the only thing on your blog and it can't be one of a never ending series of blogs where your organisation pats itself on the back for being...well, just swell.
+Don’t get me wrong – we all love a bit of corporate social responsibility and if said pie eating was for charity then fair do’s.
+But it can’t be the only thing on your blog and it can’t be one of a never ending series of blogs where your organisation pats itself on the back for being just swell.